zalando/riptide/README.md

 once with `queryParams(Multimap<String, String>)`.
 The `Content-Type`- and `Accept`-header have type-safe methods in addition to the generic support that is `header(String, String)` and `headers(HttpHeaders)`.

-The callbacks used can have the following signatures:
+The callbacks can have the following signatures:

 ```java
 private void persistLocationHeader(ClientHttpResponse response)